Barun Valley

 Barun Valley (बरुण उपत्यका) is a Himalayan valley situated at the base of Mt.
 Makalu in the Sankhuwasabha district of Nepal.
 This valley rests entirely inside the Makalu Barun National Park.

-The Barun Valley provides stunning contrasts, where high waterfalls cascade into deep gorges, craggy rocks rise from lush green forests, and colourful flowers bloom beneath white snow peaks.
-This unique landscape shelters some of the last pristine mountain ecosystems on earth.
-Rare species of animals and plants flourish in diverse climates and habitats, relatively undisturbed by humankind.

 History

 The valley was created by the Barun River which becomes a glacier in winter.
 The river is known as Chukchuwa in the local Limbu language.
 The study has shown that this place was originally inhabited by Yakkha and Limbu centuries ago.